rails/marcel/README.md

 ## Implementation

-At present, marcel is mainly a thin wrapper around the [mimemagic gem][mime-magic-gem-url].
+At present, marcel is mainly a thin wrapper around the [mimemagic gem][mimemagic].
 It adds priority logic (preferring magic over name when given both), some extra type definitions, and common type subclasses (including Keynote, Pages, etc).

 ## Testing